Roosevelt Park Zoo: Floods

 The Souris River flows through the zoo property which has caused flooding in the zoo itself.

 The flood of 1969 caused every bird and animal to be moved from the zoo, which led to the redesign of the zoo grounds.
 An Australian emu and a bull elk died.

-The 2011 Souris River Flood forced the zoo to remove all of its animals to be removed once again.
+The 2011 Souris River Flood forced the zoo to remove all of its animals once again.
 The zoo sent more than 200 animals to 15 zoos.
 They were to reside only temporary but the zoo was underwater over six weeks.
 Areas of the zoo had "up to 12 feet of water.
 For three weeks, the zoo was really part of the river" according to David Merritt, "under general circumstances (the river) provides great ambiance for the zoo".
 Due to cleanup efforts on the grounds and buildings, the zoo did not open for the 2012 season.
 The Zoo re-opened on May 4 of 2013.